ztombol/varrick/README.md

 If you find any bugs or have suggestions, open an issue or pull request on the projects [GitHub page][varrick-gh].

+*Liberation Sans* and *Liberation Mono*, the fonts used in images, are licenced under [SIL Open Font Licence Version 1.1][sil-ofl].
+These fonts were downloaded from [Fedora Hosted][liberation-fedora] and are included in the source code distribution of Varrick along with their [license][local-liberation-license].

 ## Conventions